What is the Difference between Naan and Pita

 Shape:

-Naan flatbread has a teardrop or oval shape.
+Naan flatbread has a teardrop shape.
 They are around 1-2 cm thick and have uneven pockets on the surface.

 A Pita flatbread is more uniform.
-Its shape is more rounded, and when cut through the middle will open out into a pouch.
+Its shape is more oval than teardrop.

 Preparation: